vuestorefront/vue-storefront/CONTRIBUTING.md

 8. If you have found a potential security vulnerability, please DO NOT report it on the public issue tracker.
 Instead, send it to us at contributors@vuestorefront.io.
 We will work with you to verify and fix it as soon as possible.
 (https://github.com/DivanteLtd/vue-storefront/blob/master/README.md#documentation--table-of-contents))

+## New features

+If you are making any new feature make sure it's adjusted to our new, modular approach.
+Read more [here](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/api-modules/about-modules.md)